-New Fantasyland, the largest expansion to the Magic Kingdom theme park in 41 years, goes beyond the walls of Cinderella’s Castle and brings the other Disney princesses into the park.
+New Fantasyland, the largest expansion to the Magic Kingdom theme park in decades, goes beyond the walls of Cinderella’s Castle and brings the other Disney princesses into the park.
 The centerpiece of New Fantasyland is Snow White’s The Seven Dwarf Mine Train featuring train cars that swing back and forth.
 You’ll find plenty of new attractions to enjoy now and coming throughout the year.

 Venture into the “big top” play area in the new Storybook Circus and ride the revamped Dumbo, the Flying Elephant ride.
 The whole experience is perfect for toddlers.
 Either grab a FastPass to ride Dumbo right away or get a pager (just like at restaurants) and enjoy playing in the new air-conditioned play area.
 With the addition of a second spinning Dumbo, lines are reasonable and the indoor play area (also known as a que lounge) is an added bonus and a positive waiting experience.

 Belle from Beauty and the Beast is the focal point of a new interactive storytelling adventure, Enchanted Tales with Belle.
 It’s popular and no FastPasses are available, so plan to go there first.
 Lines can grow to more than an hour wait.